 I couldn’t possibly comment.
 Other than to speculate wildly about a little observed snippet in the FT reporting that Sir Martin, as he now is, attended Trump’s inaugural party in Washington.
 We met, he says, “on the golf course”.

 Remember all that shit about locking Hillary up for using a private email server on State Department business?
 Shit that with the help of slimy Judas Assange, the Russians and the biddable FBI director Comey helped to stuff the Democratic campaign in its dying days?

 Well, at least a private email server stands less chance of being hacked than AOL, even if it’s only OAPs who still use it.

 OAPs like VPOTUS Mike Pence, the walking snow-capped advert for Anusol.

 It appears Indiana Governor Pence, as he was, sent embarrassing emails about security matters using his personal AOL account.

 I wonder by what circuitous route that came to the public attention?

-His account was hacked – laughably his friends and Contacts seem to have received from him, one of those “Help, Mike, we’re stuck in a hotel in Myanmar, can you send us two thousand bucks to pay the bill?” scams – showing that his Contacts file at the very least is now in the hands of the Russians, the Chinese, North Korea, the FBI, GCHQ, Bob Mercer’s Cambridge Analytica, the Democratic party – creatures from a rocky planet orbiting a star only 40 light years from Earth…. maybe all eight.
+His account was hacked – laughably his friends and Contacts seem to have received from him, one of those “Help, Mike, we’re stuck in a hotel in Myanmar, can you send us two thousand bucks to pay the bill?” scams – showing that his Contacts file at the very least is now in the hands of the Russians, the Chinese, North Korea, Iran, the FBI, GCHQ, Bob Mercer’s Cambridge Analytica, the Democratic party – creatures from a rocky planet orbiting a star only 40 light years from Earth…. maybe all eight.

 Who the fuck knows who does this stuff?